ophircloud/Hotstar-GitOps-Project/README.md

 ### To verify your EKS cluster, connect to your EC2 jumphost server and run:

-aws eks --region us-east-1 update-kubeconfig --name project-eks kubectl get nodes
+aws ecr describe-repositories --region us-east-1